-CLIT2026 Digital culture (6 credits) This course explores the evolving cultural dimensions of the digital domain.
+CLIT2026 Digital culture (6 credits)

+This course explores the evolving cultural dimensions of the digital domain.
 It examines moral issues, including privacy, surveillance, and hacking, as well as the political implications of our online lives.
 The course also examines the aesthetic potential of the digital and investigates key concepts such as "virtuality," "interactivity," "hypertexts," "simulation," "cyborgs," and "cyber-subcultures."
 Media synergy and depictions of cyberculture in the cinema, literature, and other art forms will also be considered.

-Note: This is a survey course which students can take in the second, third, or fourth year.
+Assessment: 100% coursework.

 CLIT2028 The city as cultural text (6 credits) If contemporary cities are becoming more 'invisible', it is because the effects they have upon us are indirect and displaced.
 Our experience of cities becomes more problematic as cities themselves become more complex.
 This course explores the changing cultural space of cities mainly through major works of fiction and of cinema, though it will include other forms like painting and architecture as well as theoretical texts.
 Topics for discussion include: How is urban experience transformed by colonialism/imperialism, technology, information?
 What are the different ways of reading the city?
 Is Hong Kong a 'Chinese city'?
 How can the city be read as a cultural text?
-Note: This is a survey course which students can take in the second, third, or fourth year.
 Assessment: 100% coursework.
 CLIT2037 Gender and sexuality in Chinese literature and film (6 credits) Why do Chinese films and novels usually convey male-oriented imagination and projections?
 When Chinese women directed and wrote, were the results different?
 Throughout the 20th century, film and literature produced in the Chinese mainland have supported the progressive causes of equality, independence and freedom for a modern nation.
 They also subsumed gender and sexuality under grand narratives of revolution and nation-building.
 A major shift took place as the cultures of postmodernism gained ground in post-Mao urban culture open to neo-liberal economy and consumerism.
 Bodies, desires and sexuality became the flashy markers of self and identity.
 Apparently postfeminist interests gained prominence over Marxist feminism.
 Taking a textual and historical approach, this course explores the issues of gender and sexuality in contemporary Chinese film and literature.
 The selected texts of study include mainly well-known films along with some novels and short stories.
 The course encourages students to explore interpretive possibilities in the space of texts marked by the interrelated issues of gender and sexuality.
 Prerequisite: CLIT1008 or CLIT2007 or CLIT2025 or CLIT2028 or CLIT2065 or CLIT2069 or CLIT2084 or CLIT2087.
-Note: This is a survey course which students can take in the second, third, or fourth year.
-Assessment: 100% coursework.

 CLIT2045 Colonialism/postcolonialism (6 credits) This course introduces students to the influential and inter-disciplinary field of Postcolonial Studies.
 It builds on earlier units in other departmental classes by surveying this field as a whole.
 It studies representative texts, problems, and concepts central to the study of colonialism and postcolonialism.
 Since this is a vast area of world history and culture (dating from at least 1492), not all issues, key texts, concepts, and geographic areas can be considered, and so will vary by instructor.
 However topics to be examined can include: definitions of colonialism, imperialism and the post-colonial condition; orientalism and occidentalism; colonial discourse and sexuality and gender; race; the nation and nationalism as imagined community; identities and mentalities of the colonized and colonizer.
 Representative areas might include the mainland and greater China, but will certainly include some texts from and places within South and South East Asia, Africa, the Caribbean and the Americas.
 Texts can include literature, film, non-fiction, television, advertizing and the media.
-Note: This is a survey course which students can take in the second, third, or fourth year.
 Assessment: 100% coursework.